ryanconley60/Basic_Data_App/README.md

     $ pip install -r requirements.txt

+ Navigate one directory down to the same directory as manage.py if you aren't already for more convenience running the manage.py service

+    $ cd django_server

- Then simply apply the migrations:
+ Then simply update then apply the migrations:

+    $ python manage.py makemigrations
     $ python manage.py migrate

  You can now run the development server: